 We’re supporting a scheme from the Home Office that compensates people if they surrender weapons that will become illegal in 2021.
-It’s happening for three months.
+It started on 10 December 2020 and is happening for three months.

 This will let you identify any weapons you own legally that need to be handed into us.
 It will also allow you to claim compensation for doing so.

 Where can I find the list of weapons?

 To find out what weapons you can claim compensation for, view this document.

 To find out how much compensation you can claim for each weapon, visit this document from the government.